 Wander up Portal de l’Àngel to Plaça Catalunya, the starting point for the elegant Passeig de Gràcia, a long showcase for haute couture shops and Modernista architecture.
 Three perfect examples of the style, each displaying the distinctive traits of the three main proponents of the movement, sit almost side by side on the Manzana de la Discòrdia (Block of Discord).
-On the left is Domènech i Montaner’s frothy Casa Lleó Morera, recently opened to the public (though you’ll need to book).
-In the middle is Puig i Cadafalch’s Flemish-inspired Casa Amatller, which houses a small chocolate museum, and to the right is Gaudí’s celebrated Casa Batlló, also open to the public.
+On the left is Domènech i Montaner’s frothy Casa Lleó Morera; in the middle is Puig i Cadafalch’s Flemish-inspired Casa Amatller, which houses a small chocolate museum; and to the right is Gaudí’s celebrated Casa Batlló, also open to the public.

-Forget breakfast in your hotel (rarely the best option anyway), and head straight out to beat the crowds and see La Rambla at its one peaceful moment of the day.
+Forget breakfast in your hotel, and head straight out to beat the crowds and see La Rambla at its one peaceful moment of the day.
 If you begin right at the bottom, you can take a lift to the very top of the Mirador de Colom, Barcelona's answer to Nelson's Column – with Columbus at the top – from which you can see across the entire city and out to sea.